Non-asymptotic approximations of Gaussian neural networks via second-order Poincar\'e inequalities: Preliminaries on second-order Poincar e inequalities

-Second-order Poincar\'e inequalities provide a useful tool for Gaussian approximation of general functionals of Gaussian fields \citep{Cha09,Nou09}.
-See also \citet{Nou12} and references therein for a detailed account.
-For our work, it is useful to recall some results developed in \cite{Vid20}, which provide improved versions of the second-order Poincar\'e inequality first introduced in \citet{Cha09} for random variables and then extended in \citet{Nou09} to general infinite-dimensional Gaussian fields.
-Let $N \sim \mathcal{N}(0,1)$.
-Second-order Poincar\'e inequalities can be seen as an iteration of the so-called Gaussian Poincar\'e inequality, which states that
+Second-order Poincar\'e inequalities provide a well-known tool to obtain Gaussian approximations of functionals of Gaussian fields, with respect to suitable distances (\citet{Cha09,Nou09}).
+See also \citet{Nou12} for details.
+If $N \sim \mathcal{N}(0,1)$ then the Gaussian PI states that

-for every differentiable function $f : \mathbb{R}\rightarrow \mathbb{R}$, a result that was first discovered in a work by \citet{Nas56} and then reproved by \citet{Che81}.
-The inequality \eqref{first_poinc} implies that if the $L^2$ norm of the RV $f^{\prime}(N)$ is small, then so are the fluctuations of the RV $f(N)$.
-The first version of a second-order Poincar\'e inequality was obtained in \citet{Cha09}, where it is proved that one can iterate \eqref{first_poinc} in order to assess the total variation distance between the distribution of $f(N)$ and the distribution of a Gaussian RV with matching mean and variance.
-The precise result is stated in the following theorem.
+for every differentiable function $f : \mathbb{R}\rightarrow \mathbb{R}$, a result that was first discovered in the seminal work of \citet{Nas56}, and then reproved by \citet{Che81}.
+The inequality (\ref{first_poinc}) implies that if the $L^2$ norm of the random variable $f^{\prime}(N)$ is small, then so are the fluctuations of the random variable $f(N)$.
+The first version of a second-order Poincar\'e inequality was obtained in \citet{Cha09}, where it is proved that one can iterate (\ref{first_poinc}) in order to assess the total variation distance between the distribution of $f(N)$ and the distribution of a Gaussian random variable with matching mean and variance.